oroinc/documentation/crm/admin_guide/user_management/user_management_users_view_page.rst

 **More Actions** drop-down:

-  :guilabel:`Send Email`—Click this action button to import fields into the entity.
+  :guilabel:`Send Email`—Click this action button to send email related to the entity.
 See the :ref:`Send an Email <doc-user-management-users-actions-email>` action description.

   :guilabel:`Log Call`—Click this action button to log or make a call.
 See the :ref:`Log or Make a Call <doc-user-management-users-actions-call>` action description.